MatteoFioretti/My-First-2D-Videogame/README.md

 - ENEMY
     - Enemy kills the player if the right side of it collides with the enemy's left side
-    - Player kills the enemy if it jumps on them.
+    - Player kills the enemy if it jumps on it.